linkml/linkml/docs/generators/plantumlgen.rst

     gen-doc ~/path/to/linkml_schema.yaml --diagram-type plantuml_class_diagram --directory ~/path/to/output-directory

-Example output
+Example output:

-This is what the PlantUML class diagram looks like for the `Person` class.
+This is what the PlantUML class diagram looks like for the ``Person`` class.

 .. image:: ../images/Person_plantuml.png